ouidhi/nyc-film-permits-analysis/README.md

 ## Live Dashboard

-Since a subscription is needed to share a live dashboard, Below is the link to the video demo.
+Since a subscription is needed to share a live dashboard, Below is the video demo.

 [Click here to view the dashboard](https://github.com/user-attachments/assets/915c71b8-5a7d-4fa2-aa1e-45cfd7b2c455)